Installing packages using pip and virtual environments¶

 deactivate

-Now that you’re in your virtual environment you can install packages.
-Let’s install the Requests library from the Python Package Index (PyPI):
+For example,let’s install the Requests library from the Python Package Index (PyPI):

 python3 -m pip install requests